redstone-dart/redstone/README.md

 When a request is received, the framework will execute all interceptors that matchs the URL, and then will look for a valid route.
 If a route is found, it will be executed, otherwise the request will be fowarded to the VirtualDirectory, which will look for a static file.

-Each interceptor must execute the `chain.next()` or `chain.interrupt()` methods, otherwise, the request will be stucked.
+Each interceptor must call the `chain.next()` or `chain.interrupt()` methods, otherwise, the request will be stucked.
 The `chain.next()` method can receive a callback, that is executed when the target completes.
 All callbacks are executed in the reverse order they are created.
 If a callback returns a `Future`, then the next callback will execute only when the future completes.

 For example, consider this script: